grocerycrud/documentation/3.x/getting_started/getting-started.md

 Hiya 👋,

 Welcome to Grocery CRUD version 3 documentation.
-Please keep in mind that we are still working on this documentation and it is not yet complete.
-The beta version is still not available for download but very soon it will be available for Enterprise users.
+Please keep in mind that we are still working on this documentation, and it is not yet complete.
+The beta version is now available to be downloaded for Enterprise users and the instructions of how to install it are available in the [Installation](/v3.x/docs/grocery-crud-enterprise-installation) page.

 For more about Grocery CRUD Enterprise version 3 please read the blog post:

 <div class="blog-posts">
     <div class="blog-post">